-About that same time, I was asked to be the decorating chair for our parish annual auction.
+At about that same time, I was asked to be the decorating chair for our parish’s annual auction.
 Family and friends asked to see photos of it, and I was busy sending emails with attachments when a good friend of mine said “Hey, you should start a blog.”
 A what?
 She suggested that it would be a fun place to share those sorts of larger events, as well as the themed parties I enjoyed doing for friends and family.

 So I did.
-In March of 2011, I started my blog and shared parties here and there.
+In March 2011, I started my blog and shared parties here and there.
 But one girl can only throw so many parties, (at least without her husband looking at her sideways) and then it happened.

 Someone asked me for a dip recipe that I had made for one of the parties, and I shared it on the blog.
 The blog quickly morphed from an entertaining blog with a few recipes to a food blog with entertaining ideas sprinkled in here and there.

 I have always enjoyed entertaining, cooking, and baking.
 I love the creative outlet that blogging gives me, to experiment and develop recipes, photograph them and share them with my readers all over the world.
 Bonus?
 I get to spend my days with my two furry office assistants, our boxers, Theo and Libby.
 They are professional taste testers in my kitchen, the best under-the-desk foot warmers in all the land, and of course, they run a stellar security system for all visitors and deliveries that grace the porch.

 These days, our littles that kept me busy day in and day out aren’t so little anymore.
 Our oldest son married in August of 2021, our oldest daughter married her high school sweetheart in July of 2020.
-We were excited to welcome our first grandchild in February of 2022.
-Our twins are in their second year of college about an hour away, the other right here in our hometown, both of them chasing the dreams they have held for so long.
+Our twins will soon begin their third year of college, one about an hour away, the other right here in our hometown, both of them chasing the dreams they have held for so long.
 I feel so incredibly blessed, though, as all of them visit often and are never far away from my kitchen.